pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 {% include base_path %}
 I will join the School of Data Science at the Chinese University of Hong Kong, Shenzhen as an assistant professor in the summer of 2021.

-Currently, I am a fourth-year Ph.D. student in  <a href="https://ieda.ust.hk/eng/index.php" target="_blank"><span style="color:black">Industrial Engineering and Decision Analytics</span></a>, HKUST.
+I spent four years as a Ph.D. student in  <a href="https://ieda.ust.hk/eng/index.php" target="_blank"><span style="color:black">Industrial Engineering and Decision Analytics</span></a>, HKUST.
 Both my MPhil and BSc are majored in Theoretical Physics, and they are obtained from HKUST (2015) and Wuhan University (2013), respectively.
 During 2016 and 2017, I worked in industry as a business/data analyst.

 My research focuses on revenue management, especially in recommendation systems.
 I use various methodoligies to solve real-world problems, including multi-armed bandits, online algorithms and mechanism design.
 Recently, I am very interested in algorithmic game theory, privacy preserving recommendations and causal inference.